-In online business, email signatures are the new business card.
-And I bet you've seen some terrible ones.
+In online business, email signatures are like your business card.
+And I bet you’ve seen some terrible ones.
 Yep, me too.

 It seems like such a small thing, but when that very first email goes out to a prospective client, you need to make sure that your email signature:

 - Communicates that you’re a professional who has their shit together

 - Tells them exactly what they need to know, without a lot of extra clutter

 Email signatures are such a big deal that email signature generators (some with fees!) have become a whole industry!
 But before you give away your email address or actual money just to get a decent signature, let me show you how to quickly and easily create a nice looking signature in Gmail.
 FOR FREE.